Customer churn is a big problem for telecommunications companies.

 6. Testing analysis

-The purpose of the testing analysis is to evaluate the performance of the trained model on new data that have been used neither for training nor for selection.
+The testing analysis aims to evaluate the performance of the trained model on new data that have not been used for training or selection.

 For that, we use the testing instances.

-The next chart shows the ROC curve of our problem.
+The following chart shows the ROC curve of our problem.

 The proximity of the curve to the upper left corner means that the model has an excellent capacity to discriminate between the two classes.

-For this example, we have AUC = 0.896, which means that the model is well predicting our customers’ churn.
+For this example, we have AUC = 0.896, indicating that the model performs well in predicting our customers’ churn.

 Predicted positive | Predicted negative | |